appium/appium/README.md

  - `driver.caps` - these are the desired capabilities for the current session.
 Your `createSession` method should set `this.caps`.

+ - `desiredCapConstraints` - Base driver sets this property with a customer `setter` function so that when you create a driver, you can add an object which defines the validation contraints of which desired capabilities your new driver can handle.
+Of course each driver will have it's own specific desired capabilities.
+Look for examples on our other drivers.

 ## Watch

 ```